 Some would argue that faxing has been on the decline ever since the advent of email.
 While there might be some truth to this, faxing isn’t going away anytime soon.
 In fact, research shows that there are still over 17 billion faxes being sent annually.

-Fortunately, this process is a lot simpler than you might think, and there are a few different methods of achieving it.
+Fortunately, this process is a lot simpler than you might think, and there are several different methods to achieve it.

 - What is Online Faxing?